-If you’ve come back from a walk or workout with the feeling that your shins are on fire, you’re probably all too familiar with shin splints.
-It’s painful and can really slow down your progress while you wait for your legs to heal.
-Unfortunately, it can be a persistent problem too.
+If you’ve come back from a walk or a workout with the feeling that your shins are on fire, you are probably all too familiar with shin splints!
+It can be a really painful condition and it can slow down your fitness progress while you wait for your legs to get better.

 What are shin splints?

-The term shin splints is often used to describe shin pain or inflammation that is felt along the inside or front edges of the shin.
-In most cases, it appears to be a result of over stretching the muscles where they attach to the shin.
+The term shin splints (sometimes called medial tibial stress syndrome) is used to describe shin pain or inflammation that is felt along the inside or the front edges of the shin.

-Shin splints are common for people that play soccer, basketball and tennis due to the extra stress quickly stopping and starting can place on the shins.
-People who run a lot, particularly those just beginning, may be prone to shin splints.
+Sore shins and shin splints can be common for people who play soccer, basketball and tennis because these sports tend to add extra stress to the shins due to quickly stopping and starting a lot in a game.
+People who run a lot, especially those who are just starting out, may also be prone to shin splints.

-There are a number of reasons why shin splints may happen and it could be one, or a combination, of causes.
+There are a number of reasons why shin splints can happen.
+Sore shins could be due to one cause or a combination.

-Some of the common causes of shin splints include:
+Some of the common shin splints causes include:

 - Excessive training

-- A sudden increase in your exercise regime, including suddenly increasing the intensity of your exercises
+- A sudden increase in the amount of exercise or the intensity of training

 - Improper training